mdgreena123/popcorn-vision/README.md

 ### 👥 Cast and Crew:

-Learn more about the talented individuals who bring your favorite movies and TV series to life.
+Learn more about the talented individuals who bring your favorite movies and TV shows to life.
 From actors and actresses to directors and producers, we've got all the details you need.

 ### 🔍 Easy Search Functionality: